rykktiadloans/lect-gof-test/README.md

 18. Mediator - Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
     Short Definition: Pattern that used to define how objects interacts with one another without have them refer to each other explicitly.
+(Similar to Observer)
     Concepts:
     - Loose coupling
     - Well-defined, but complex